+Homelessness charities have warned that more families face losing their homes in the coming months due to private rental market constricts and evictions rise.
+This has already been borne out with reports of new faces showing up at the many soup runs/food tables that are in the city centre.
 Pat Doyle, CEO of Peter McVerry Trust, said “Any increase is disappointing because it means more people impacted by homelessness.
 However, we are now at the busiest time of year for social housing delivery and we would hope that the number of people getting access to housing will significantly increase in the coming months.”

 Dublin Simon CEO Sam McGuiness cited the toll on the physical and mental health of people trapped in long-term homelessness.
 He said: “This population is desperate to exit homelessness and yet they are spending longer than ever before in emergency accommodation.
 This group deserves far better lives than the ones they are currently living.
 We see first-hand the toll this is taking in the increased demands for our treatment services, counselling services and the increase in crisis counselling interventions.
 Outcomes for people in emergency accommodation will not improve until they have a secure home of their own.
 Until this happens there is scant hope of a better future for this vulnerable group.”

 “MANY CHILDREN NOW SPEND THEIR FORMATIVE YEARS IN HOMELESSNESS”